-In this 18 December 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on rationality in face of overwhelming emotions, the value of reading literature, balancing introspection and productive work, optimism or pessimism about the future, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 18 December 2011, I answered questions on rationality in face of overwhelming emotions, the value of reading literature, balancing introspection and productive work, optimism or pessimism about the future, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: This week, Ari Armstrong, Paul Hsieh, and I attended and testified at a campaign finance hearing.
 You can submit written testimony until Friday December 23rd.
 Also, look for Ari's and my article on abortion in The Objective Standard this week.